New growth and internationalization in the sixteenth century

 In 1650, one hundred years after the university had been founded, there were increasing signs that it had overcome the existential crisis of the Reformation era.
 It showcased its strengthened self-confidence with new building investments as well as with a cycle of stained glass windows, choosing a genre of self-presentation that was extremely popular and artistically ambitious for its time.
 Between 1558 and 1560, it invested in reestablishing the library, which was installed in the Lower College, received its own reading room, and decorated with ten heraldic windows for its inauguration.
 These windows represented the university as a whole and, through its members, the faculties, as well as important personalities such as the jurist Amerbach or the physician Keller.
 In 1560, it was also decided to establish an anatomical theater and to create a botanical garden.
 The particular scholarly emphases of the day thus found expression in the university’s building program.

 However, signs of consolidation, growth, and international influence coexisted with conflicts and failures: Isaak Keller, a professor of theoretical medicine who had held the office of dean and rector, had to leave the university in 1580 because of an embezzlement scandal.
 At the end of the sixteenth century, the university made another attempt in the City Council to regain the privileges it had been granted in 1460.
-The Rector, Johann Jakob Grynäus, emphatically demanded that the university regain the freedom it had once enjoyed, and without which – he claimed – it could not survive.
-Given the increasing intolerance, bureaucratization, and turn towards church orthodoxy that had taken hold in Basel since the 1580s, it is not surprising that this effort was unsuccessful.
+The rector, Johann Jakob Grynäus, emphatically demanded that the university regain the freedom it had once enjoyed, and without which – he claimed – it could not survive.
+Given the increasing intolerance, bureaucratization, and turn toward church orthodoxy that had taken hold in Basel since the 1580s, it is not surprising that this effort was unsuccessful.
 Conflicts over the privileges of the university continued to shape disputes with the city throughout the entire seventeenth century.